jasonskells/jasonduino/README.md

 # jasonduino
-This is an arduino clone I've made in Altium Designer.
+This is my arduino clone, jasonduino.

+I did the schematic entry and PCB layout in Altium Designer.